Image

 Have a remote recruitment checklist

 • Will you have to do a background check before you interview candidates?
+Will your team use blind resume screening to minimize unconscious bias and ensure compliance with the Equality Act?

 • Will candidates have to take an exam or complete a pre-hiring assignment?